aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-01-Understanding-Fight-Odds.md

 American Odds are best understood from the perspective of either earning or betting $100.

-As I write this, Chiesa is slated to fight Magny on January 20, 2021.
+As I write this, Burns is slated to fight Usman on February 13, 2021.

 According to [www.bestfightodds.com](https://www.bestfightodds.com/#),
-BetWay has Magny as a -150 favorite over Chiesa who is listed as a +120 underdog.
+BetWay has Usman as a -250 favorite over Burns who is listed as a +200 underdog.

-This means that you need to bet $150 on Magny to make a $100 profit.
+This means that you need to bet $250 on Usman to make a $100 profit.
-Conversely, if you bet $100 on Chiesa, you will make a $120 profit.
+Conversely, if you bet $100 on Burns, you will make a $200 profit.

+![Screen Shot from
+BestFightOdds](/AttM/rmd_images/2021-02-01-understanding_fight_odds/bestfightodds_burns_vs_usman.png)

-As you can see, your potential earnings are greater if you bet on Chiesa.
-By definition, this makes Chiesa the underdog and implies that Chiesa should be less likely to win than Magny.
+As you can see, your potential earnings are greater if you bet on Burns.
+By definition, this makes Burns the underdog and implies that Burns should be less likely to win than Usman.

 Simply put, the fighter associated with the negative number is the favorite.
 The larger the negative number, the more that fighter is favored to win.

-Ok, but now you might be wondering, exactly how likely is Chiesa (or Magny) to win?
+Ok, but now you might be wondering, exactly how likely is Burns (or Usman) to win?
 To answer that question, we’ll have to explore the Implied Probabilities of the American Odds.

 <br>